 Online surveys that pay cash or in vouchers

 I know many of us think about it, but how do you go about earning extra money in your spare time?
 Well, one great way is by completing online surveys.
 Okay, so it won’t make you rich, but it’s very easy to do and how many other ways can you earn from the comfort of your sofa?

 And the best thing is, survey sites don’t just restrict you to earning from home.
 Many now have apps, which means you can earn extra cash during your daily commute or when you’re standing outside the school gates.

 Please note that I am based in the U.K. However, several of these sites are also available to survey hunters from the U.S.

 And also note that unlike other sites that claim to tell you the best-paid survey sites, mine is genuine.
 You see, some people only recommend a survey site because they are paid a commission.
 And a lot of sites pay a big commission because, quite frankly, they’re terrible.
 4 of the sites I list below will earn me nothing if you join (1, 2, 5, and 7 in case you’re wondering).

 But a few questions you may have before we get started…

 Can you actually make money from surveys?

 Yes you can.
 You will struggle to make a full-time income, but you can easily earn several hundred pounds per month without too much effort.
 It’s just a case of finding the right survey sites for you.
 If you take a look at my income reports, you can see that I often make over £500 per month.

 The best sites pay in the region of £10 – £15 per hour, but there’s no hard and fast rule.
-How much you can earn depends on plenty of factors, such as how long a survey takes, which company is paying you, and how unique your opinion is.
+How much you can earn from surveys depends on plenty of factors, such as how long a survey takes, which company is paying you, and how unique your opinion is.
 For example, a survey looking for answers from females aged 18-60 won’t pay as much as a survey looking for female engineers aged 30.